KaichenZhang/NebulaAIWhitePaper/README.md

 # NebulaAIWhitePaper

-Cooperated with Lu Yao to start the writing of Nebula AI white paper from the initial sketch of Charles, until version 2.6.
+Cooperated with Lu Yao to write the white paper of Nebula AI from the initial sketch of Charles, until version 2.6.